-Eric teaches Introduction to Federal Income Taxation, Taxation of Corporations & Shareholders, Taxation of International Transactions, Elements of Economic Organization (jointly offered with the UCLA Anderson School of Management), and seminars on Taxation and Development, Comparative Tax Policy, and Transition to Market Economy.
+Eric teaches Introduction to Federal Income Taxation, Taxation of Business Entities, Taxation of International Transactions, Elements of Economic Organization (jointly offered with the UCLA Anderson School of Management), and seminars on Taxation and Democracy, Taxation and Development, and Comparative Tax Policy.

 A successful teacher, Eric received the University's Distinguished Teaching Award in just his fourth year of teaching.
 He has also received the Law School's Rutter Award for Excellence in Teaching (1997).
 Eric has been twice been elected by the graduating class as Professor of the Year.

 While on leave from UCLA, he served in the U.S. Department of the Treasury from 1989 through 1992.
 Eric served first as Deputy Tax Legislative Counsel in the Office of Tax Policy.
 In 1991, Eric then founded and served as the Director of the Treasury's Tax Advisory Program for Eastern Europe and the Former Soviet Union.
 Based at the U.S. Mission to the OECD in Paris, this program provided technical assistance to countries reforming their tax systems to be more compatible with a market economy.
 Eric later found out that Paris was not in Eastern Europe.